 If there are a few names among your friends for whom you would prefer to limit details, visit the Blocking tab under the Setting option.
 Here, you can add selected friends to restricted lists, or block specific individuals from contacting you.

-Launched in 2006, Twitter is a micro-blogging website, focused on sending short snippets (tweets limited to 140 characters) into the world that are hopefully useful or interesting to others.
+Launched in 2006, Twitter is a micro-blogging website, focused on sending short snippets (tweets are limited to 280 characters) into the world that are hopefully useful or interesting to others.

 Twitter users can choose to follow their friends or discover other Twitter users from across the world based on interest or regional or international trending subjects, or topics of conversation.